-Cu-IUD insertion could be more challenging in individuals with raised BMI in terms of assessment of uterine position and gaining access to the uterus.
+Assessment of uterine position and gaining access to the uterus IUC insertion can be more challenging in individuals with raised BMI.
 Some practicalities may need to be considered in order to maximise the chances of insertion success (e.g. having a range of speculum sizes and an examination couch with an appropriate weight limit).
 In addition, availability of a large blood pressure cuff for measuring blood pressure is essential.

-viii.
+vii.
 Individuals at Risk of Infection

-Current pelvic inflammatory disease (PID), postpartum or post-abortion sepsis, known gonorrhoea infection, symptomatic Chlamydia infection, and purulent cervicitis are all contraindications to Cu-IUD insertion (UKMEC4).
-The risks associated with Cu-IUD insertion in the presence of known asymptomatic chlamydia infection are generally considered to outweigh benefits (UKMEC3).
+Current pelvic inflammatory disease (PID), postpartum or post-abortion sepsis, known gonorrhoea infection, symptomatic Chlamydia infection, and purulent cervicitis are all contraindications to IUC insertion (UKMEC4).
+The risks associated with IUC insertion in the presence of known asymptomatic chlamydia infection are generally considered to outweigh benefits (UKMEC3).
 Individuals who have symptoms of possible bacterial STI and/or PID should ideally delay IUC insertion until test results are available, until PID or confirmed STI have been treated, and until symptoms have resolved.
 Offer a bridging contraceptive method if required.